pyControl/docs/docs/user-guide/hardware.md

 Typically when pyControl is used to run a behavioural experiment, the micropython microcontroller is mounted on a breakout board, which interfaces it with *behaviour ports*, BNC connectors, indicator LEDs and user pushbuttons.

+> #### !!!
+Electrical safety !!!
+> When connecting devices to breakout boards it is important to consider the amount of current they will draw.
+Several components limit the maximum current that can safely be drawn:
+>
+> - The driver ICs on driver lines (see below) can sink up to 150mA per driver line.
+> - Cat 5 network cable (used to connect devices to behaviour ports) can carry up to 0.6A per conductor.
+The maximum current that can safely be drawn in total from the 12V and 5V lines on the behaviour port is 0.6A as all the current returns via the ground line.
+> - The voltage regulator on the breakout board that powers the behaviour port 5V lines can source aproximately 300mA of current, which is shared by the 5V lines on all behaviour ports.

 ### Behaviour ports

 Each behaviour port is an 8 pin RJ45 connector (compatible with standard Cat 5 or 6 network cables), with the following set of lines: